 Making homemade graham crackers will always be healthier since you are using whole ingredients.
 This recipe from Culinary Hill looks great for a non-sourdough option.

 Using sourdough gives even more benefits because when time is given to allow the whole dough to ferment, it is more easily digested and the fermentation deepens the flavor.

-If you haven’t attempted sourdough yet or still feel confused on how to use it, I have user friendly sourdough courses and resources here: Intro. to Sourdough online course
+If you haven’t attempted sourdough yet or still feel confused on how to use it, I have user friendly sourdough courses and resources here: free Quick Start Sourdough guide and Intro. to Sourdough online course